Keeper-Security/git-ssh-sign/README.md

 #### Scripts

-The `configure-git.bash` script will build the integration and configure Git (globally) to use it.
+The `configure-git.sh` script will build the integration and configure Git (globally) to use it.
 The `Update-GitConfig.ps1` will do the same using PowerShell.

 Run one or the other then skip ahead to [Repositories](#repositories)